 If you have witnessed a situation that worries you and you don’t know what to do, contact SOS Violence Conjugale at 1-800-363-9010 at any time.
 Their support staff will be able to help you get a clearer picture.

-If you are not sure whether what you’ve witnessed is actually conjugal violence, refer to the definitions of the different types of violence, visit the Evaluate the relationship page and watch for the various warning signs.
+If you are not sure whether what you’ve witnessed is actually domestic violence, refer to the definitions of the different types of violence, visit the Evaluate the relationship page and watch for the various warning signs.
 You can also contact SOS Violence Conjugale.

 I’ve been abusive to my partner